antoinemcgrath/push_wayback/README.md

+# wayback_refresh:seedling:

-# wayback_refresh  -  A python tool to check if a URL in the Wayback Machine is fresh :seedling:, and recapture the URL if it is stale.
+-  A python tool to refresh stale URLs in the Wayback Machine

+Specify a URL & how fresh (# of days) you want the Wayback capture to be.

-Use the Internet Archive's ia_plugin to check for recent captures (with a user specified number of days) before creating a new capture request.
+This script will use the Internet Archive's ia_plugin to update the capture if it is stale.

+______
 Usage: `wayback_refresh.py [options] [URL]`
-* -h --help                 Show this help message and exit.

 * -d --days                 Manually set definition of fresh :seedling: (in days) [default: 365].
-* -v --version              Show version.
-* -a --author               Show author.     #ERROR Note: This does not work
-* -thx --thanks             Show gratitude.  #ERROR Note: This does not work

 Run from bash with any of the following commands
 --------

-### Run on a single URL(!):
+### Run on a single URL:
  *  `python3 wayback_refresh.py "URL"`

 ### Run on a single URL, do not recapture if fresher than: 7 days
  *  `python3 -d 7 wayback_refresh.py "URL"`

-### For a list of URLs(!):
+### For a list of URLs:
  *  `cat "urls.txt" | while read -r line;  do python3 wayback_refresh.py $line; done`

-### (!)
-Default recapture is "Do not recapture if fresher than: 365 days"